 Inverse Square Law says that the strength of light (intensity) is proportional inversely to the square of the distance.

-Where the distance is d, the intensity of the radiation is I.
+- the intensity of the radiation is I.

 Inverse Square Law Solved Examples

 Underneath are some problems based on an inverse square law which may be useful for you.

 Problem 1: The intensity of monochromatic light is in the ratio 16:1.
 Calculate the second distance if the first distance is 6 m?

 d1 = 6 m,